Shalev-Lifshitz/GramBarcodes/README.md

 # GramBarcodes
-Gram Barcodes for Histopathology Tissue Texture Retrieval
+This repo contains the associated code for the paper _Gram Barcodes for Histopathology Tissue Texture Retrieval_.